@subversify/express-utils

 controllers as part of a progressive modularisation strategy, to overcome the

-global registration approach of inversify-express-utils
+global registration approach of inversify-express-utils.
+Suitable

 alternatives—if any—depend on your specific situation too much for